-If you missed the notice, the TRDP is ending on December 31, 2018.
-For coverage effective 1 January 2019, military retirees and families will be eligible to purchase any of the dental plans offered through the FEDVIP program.
+Military retirees and families are now eligible to purchase any dental plans offered through the FEDVIP program.

 With this change comes new enrollment rules – you will no longer be able to opt in and out of the program at any time.
 Changes to FEDVIP coverage are only allowed during the annual Federal Benefits Open Season each fall, and if you have a FEDVIP qualifying life event that would necessitate a change in coverage.

-You’ll have to enroll in the FEDVIP program during the open season this fall if you want to have dental coverage through FEDVIP in 2019.
-The 2018 open season will run from Monday, November 12, 2018, to Monday, December 10, 2018 (ET), and during this time, you will make selections for your coverage during 2019.
+You’ll have to enroll in the FEDVIP program during the open season fall if you want to have dental coverage for the following year.
+The 2022 Tricare Open Season will run from November 14, 2022, to December 13, 2022.
+During this time, you will make selections for your coverage during 2023.

 FEDVIP has a wide variety of plans from which to choose.
 Each plan has a different cost and provides different benefits.
 So you’ll have to do some reading and thinking to find out which plan might be right for you.